BIOMEDICAL MICROBIAL PRODUCTS - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate ability to process large amounts of data using graphical and statistical approaches (practical write-up), factual retention and application of generic principles across a range of case studies (written exam).
+The assessment strategy is designed to provide students with the opportunity to demonstrate ability to process large amounts of data using graphical and statistical approaches (practical write-up), and the application of generic principles and strategies across a drug discovery case study (essay).

 Thus, the summative assessment for this module consists of: